 City Limits has been the long-standing provider of New York City's top career opportunities and marketplace resources for the non-profit and civic community.
 For employers and recruiters, thousands of dynamic applicants who know and love the five boroughs search for emerging opportunities here.

 LATEST LEARNING CENTER

 Advocates for Children of New York

-Advocates For Children of New York, Inc. (AFC) is a not-for-profit organization that works in partnership with New York City's most disadvantaged families to secure quality and equal public education services.
+Advocates for Children of New York, Inc. (AFC) is a not-for-profit organization that works in partnership with New York City's most disadvantaged families to secure quality public education services.
 AFC works on behalf of children and youth who are at greatest risk of academic failure due to poverty, race, ethnicity, disability, homelessness, immigration status/limited English proficiency, or involvement in the child welfare or juvenile justice systems.
 We use uniquely integrated strategies to advance systemic reform, empower families and communities, and advocate for the educational rights of individual students.

 How TO APPLY:

 Applicants should send a cover letter and resume to Christian Villenas, Policy Analyst at cvillenas@advocatesforchildren .org by no later than Friday, March 1, 2013.